brouhaha/fluxtoimd/README.md

     along with this program.
 If not, see
     <http://www.gnu.org/licenses/>.

-Currently fluxtoimd.py only supports 8-inch floppy disks in either IBM 3740 FM single-sided single-density 128 byte/sector format, or Intel M2FM single-sided double-density M2FM 128 byte/sector format as used
+Currently fluxtoimd.py supports 8-inch floppy disks in the following
-by Intel MDS 800/Series II/Series III development systems using the Intel SBC 202 floppy controller.
-Additional format flexibility may be added later; the motivation for developing fluxtoimd.py was specifically to deal double-density Intel MDS disks.
+formats:

+* IBM 3740 FM single-density
+  (industry-standard single density as used by most floppy controllers)

+* Intel M2FM double-density 128 byte/sector format
+  (used by SBC 202 floppy controller in Intel MDS 300/Series II/Series III development systems)

+* HP M2FM double-density 256 byte/sector format
+  (used by HP 7902, 9885, 9895)

+There is untested code to support the following formats:

+* IBM System/34 MFM double-density
+  (industry standard double-density as used by most floppy controllers)

+In principle the code should work with images of 5-1/4 inch and 3-1/2 inch floppy disks, but that has not been tested.